 Back in 2014 I made a global warming bet with fellow economists Bryan Caplan and Alex Tabarrok about global temperatures over the following 15 years (2015-2029) compared with the previous 15 years (2000-2014).
 The bet can be illustrated with this graphic, so I’m calling it our “traffic light” bet:

-The short version is that the red line at 0.92°C represents average temperatures during the first 7 years of our 15-year betting period (2015-2021, inclusive); the yellow line at 0.67°C shows the finish line for the bet: if the red line is above the yellow line after another 8 years then I win the bet, and otherwise they win the bet; and the green line at 0.45°C shows how high average temperatures can be over the next 8 years for Bryan and Alex to win the bet.
-The good news for Bryan and Alex is that they can still win our global warming bet if average temperatures for the next 8 years are about 0.47°C (=0.92-0.45) lower than the average for the past 7 years!
-(Compared to last year, the red line moved down slightly, from 0.93 to 0.92, because last year was relatively cool, but the green line moved down too, from 0.49 to 0.45, because another year has gone by and because last year was still quite warm compared to 2000-2014.)
+The short version is that the red line at 0.91°C shows how warm global average temperatures have been during 2015-2022, the first 8 years of our 15-year betting period, relative to the 20th century average.
+The yellow line at 0.67°C shows the finish line for the bet: if the red line is above the yellow line after another 7 years then I win the bet, and otherwise they win the bet.
+And the green line at 0.39°C shows how warm global average temperatures can be over the next 7 years for Bryan and Alex to win the bet.
+The good news for Bryan and Alex is that they can still win our global warming bet if average temperatures for the next 7 years are about 0.52°C (=0.91-0.39) lower than the average for the past 7 years!
+(More good news: compared to last year, the red line moved down slightly, from 0.92 to 0.91, because last year was slightly cooler than the previous 7 years.
+But the bad news is that the green line moved down too, from 0.45 to 0.39, because another year has gone by and because last year was still quite warm compared to 2000-2014.)

 Bryan and I ended up making a bet about whether the NOAA global land-ocean average for 2015-2029 (for which the years-to-date are represented by the red line) would be more or less than the average for 2000-2014 plus 0.05°C (the yellow line).
 Bryan asked me for 2 to 1 odds, but I was so confident I gave him 3 to 1 odds.
 (Keep in mind that IPCC 2007 projected warming of 0.2C per decade for the next two decades, and IPCC 2013 said something similar.)
 I was also confident enough to suggest an “exploding bet”—where the amount doubles every year unless someone gives in—but he declined.
 So Bryan and I bet his $333.33 against my $1000, and then for good measure I gave his colleague Alex Tabarrok 5 to 1 odds, his $200 against my $1000, on the same topic: